NadineMengis/U-Vic2.9-test/Adrien.md

-I am a Git developer
+I am a Git developer and I'm proud!